 You have two years to file a personal injury or wrongful death case, according to CCP §335.1.
 Your time limit starts when your injuries occur or at the time of your loved one’s passing.

-Some exceptions to this rule may shorten or extend your time limit.
+Some exceptions to this rule may shorten or extend your time limits.
 If the injured victim is a minor under the age of 18, for example, he or she will have two years from the date of his or her 18th birthday to file.
 A claim against the government, on the other hand, must be filed within just six months under California Government Code §911.2.

-Acting quickly after an accident is crucial.
-Preserve evidence like photographs, medical bills, and police reports to strengthen your claim.
-Your lawyer can guide you in gathering these documents effectively.
-An attorney can take action before critical evidence is lost, destroyed or becomes unreliable.
+Your lawyer can provide guidance in gathering these documents effectively.
+An attorney can take action before critical evidence is lost, destroyed or becomes unreliable, ensuring the best possible outcome for your case.

 Steps to Take After a Car Accident in Bakersfield, CA

 A car accident in Bakersfield or Kern County can be overwhelming, but taking the right steps can protect your health, rights, and potential compensation.
-By acting promptly, you can build a strong foundation for an insurance claim or injury lawsuit.
-If safe and possible, follow these steps:

 - Exchange Information: Collect names, contact details, and insurance information from other drivers, plus contact info for witnesses and passengers.
+This includes truck drivers and any commercial vehicle operators.

 When ready to pursue compensation, contact the experienced Bakersfield car accident lawyers at Jacoby & Meyers.
 We’ll review your case, explain your legal options, and guide you toward justice.
-Call our Bakersfield office today for a free consultation.

 How to Handle Auto Insurance Claims Adjusters in Bakersfield, CA

-After a car accident in Bakersfield, an insurance claims adjuster will review your case, assess the facts, and recommend whether the insurer should pay your claim and for how much.
-Knowing how to interact with adjusters is crucial to protect your rights and maximize your compensation.
-The experienced Bakersfield car accident lawyers at Jacoby & Meyers can guide you through this process.
+After a car accident in Bakersfield, insurance adjusters will review your case, assess the facts, and recommend whether the insurer should pay your claim and for how much.

-- Be Cautious: Adjusters work for the insurance company, not you.
-Be polite but avoid sharing unnecessary details.
+- Be Cautious: Insurance adjusters work for the insurance company, not you.
+Be polite but avoid sharing unnecessary details or making statements that could be used against you.

-Contact our Bakersfield office today for a free consultation to learn how we can negotiate with adjusters on your behalf and pursue fair compensation for your injuries.
+Contact our Bakersfield office today for a free consultation to learn how we can negotiate with insurance adjusters on your behalf and pursue fair compensation for your injuries.

 The Most Dangerous Intersections in Bakersfield

-Statistically, automobile accidents are more likely to occur at certain intersections in Bakersfield.
-These include busy and congested intersections, such as those in downtown.
+Based on traffic statistics and accident data, automobile accidents are more likely to occur at certain intersections in Bakersfield.

 - Ming Avenue and New Stine Road